The AI Ghostwriter Effect: When Users Do Not Perceive Ownership of AI-Generated Text But Self-Declare as Authors: User Study 2: Declared Authorship with Human and AI Ghostwriters

 \subsubsection{Procedure}

-The study consisted of two parts: (1) a pseudo-personalization survey and (2) interaction with generated postcards.
+The study consisted of two parts: (1) a placebo-personalization survey and (2) interaction with generated postcards.
 Before starting with Part 1, we informed participants about the study procedure and their rights and obtained consent.

 \paragraph{Part 1: Personalization Questions} First, participants were asked to upload five texts of at least 500 words that they had written in the past.
 We told them that the texts should preferably be informal texts such as personal emails and that they had the option to remove or change any detail they did not want to share.
 This part was intended to make participants believe that texts would be generated for them.
 Since the previous study had shown no effect of personalization, the texts were not actually used.
-However, participants entered a name or pseudonym, and we performed a pseudo-personalization by applying the provided name as the greeting in the postcard.
+However, participants entered a name or pseudonym, and we performed a placebo-personalization by applying the provided name as the greeting in the postcard.
 Participants also answered questions on their attitude towards AI (cf. \autoref{tab:study2_measures}).

-\paragraph{Part 2: Authorship Attribution} One day later, we randomly presented participants with one of the 15 previously generated postcard texts.
+\paragraph{Part 2: Authorship Attribution} One day later, we randomly presented participants with one of the 15 non-personalized AI-generated postcard texts used in Study 1.
 They were told that this text was written either by a human or by an AI ghostwriter and that the text was personalized using their input from Part 1.
 They were then shown a blog-style upload form for the generated text and were asked to choose an image and provide metadata: a title, the date, and an author attribution.
 This time, the author(s) were selected from a randomized list including the options \textit{AI}, \textit{GPT-3}, \textit{Human}, \textit{Sasha} (the name of the fictional ghostwriter), \textit{Other + text field}, and the \textit{participants' name}, \textit{initials}, or \textit{pseudonym} provided in Part 1.
 Directly after the upload, the participants answered questions on their perceived agency and how they liked the resulting postcard.
 This process was repeated for the second ghostwriter type, i.e., AI or human.
 The order of the conditions was counterbalanced.
 After the interaction with the two ghostwriter types, we administered questions on the participants' reasoning on authorship attribution and re-assessed their attitude towards AI after participation in the study.